mzilverberg/GoogleFonts/README.md

 *Note that you can pass the weights as a string or as an array*

-When you only want to use one font, you can use a shorter notation method:
+When you only want to use one font, you can use a shorter notation:

 	$fonts = array(
 		'name' => 'Droid Sans',